-Don’t know where to look?
+As we continue expand our horizons in online shopping, it’s important to support Black-owned businesses and vendors that have been hit especially hard during COVID-19.
 There are literally entire search engines out there that will find Black-owned products and brands, such as NILE, and digital craft marketplaces including Etsy make a point of highlighting Black creators.
-We also have a dank short-list of Black-owned brands in, how shall we say, ~green~ industries that we love, and a bunch of other rad wellness, home, and apparel brands that are ripe for Gifting Saïsón and beyond that make up part of Black+, which is a VICE initiative with The National Urban League that provides Black-owned businesses with pro bono media campaigns, creative marketing services, and more.
+We also have a dank short-list of Black-owned brands in, how shall we say, ~green~ industries that we love, and a bunch of other rad wellness, home, and apparel brands for every aesthetic under the sun.

 Cee Cee’s Closet is a New York City brand making luxury silk-lined headwraps, African print headwraps, and various hair accessories and apparel.
 It was founded by sisters Uchenna and Chioma Ngwudo, who continue to collaborate specifically with Nigerian tailors for their designs, which are equal parts practical and ~aesthetic~ with their plush materials.

 They’ve tried the Aeropress, the French press, and the best coffee subscription boxes.
 Hell, they’ve even tried that viral coffee alternative that kind of tastes like delicious mud, MUD\WTR.
 What they haven’t tried is a full-bodied, bright roast by On the Go Jo, a coffee and tea company that is all produced and roasted by Black women.
 These blends are like a forehead kiss for breakfast.